CloudLabsAI-Azure/Automate-document-processing-using-AzureOpenAI/lab_instructions/lab2.md

     ![Alt text](images/doc51.png)

-      > **Note:** If you see a blank screen, wait for sometime and refresh the page.
+      > **Note:** If you see a blank screen, wait for some time and refresh the page.

       > **Note:** In cases of permissions asked, click on **Accept**.

       ![Alt text](images/doc50.png)

-      > **Note:** In case of an internal server error, navigate back to the Azure AI Foundry portal and follow the below steps:
+      > **Note:** In case of an internal server error, navigate back to the Azure AI Foundry portal and follow the steps below:

    - On the **Chat (1)** , Click on **Deploy to (2)** on the top right and click on **as a webapp (3)**.